 Ready For A Linguistic Controversy?
-Say 'Mhmm'
+Say 'Mmhmm'

 The same held true for grammar.
 Many linguists believed that black dialects simply had no grammatical order.

 But Herskovitz wrote that black dialects used "European words cast into an African grammatical mold."
-He said that, when you learn a new language, you learn vocabulary first and grammar second.
+He said that when you learn a new language, you learn vocabulary first and grammar second.
 So when slaves arrived in the U.S., they picked up English words from their masters and then organized those words based on the grammar they already knew.

 Good points, all, but some experts worry about carrying this idea too far.

-Roslyn Burns at UCLA says people sometimes overemphasize African influence in American English.
+Burns at UCLA says people sometimes overemphasize African influence in American English.
 She notes that a lot of commonly known characteristics of African-American English can be found in Old English, too.
-For instance, many people believe that using double negatives ("you ain't got nothing"), comes from African speech patterns.
+For instance, many people believe that using double negatives ("you ain't got nothing") comes from African speech patterns.
 But that construction was being used in English long before slavery.

-To an extent, Stanford's John Rickford agrees: Slaves were required to learn the language of their masters.
+To an extent, Stanford's Rickford agrees: Slaves were required to learn the language of their masters.
 That's why black Americans speak English and not Yoruba.

-But Rickford is quick to add, "people tend to think that as soon as some white people use [a word,] that means it has a white source."
+But Rickford is quick to add that "people tend to think that as soon as some white people use [a word], that means it has a white source."
 In other words, "the idea that everything comes from English settler dialects," he says, "is ludicrous."